24.2: DNA Mutations, Damage, and Repair

 Figure (\PageIndex{19}\): DNA double-strand break (DSBs) repair.
 Krajewska, M., Fehrmann, R.S.N., de Vries, E.G.E., and van Vugt, A.A.T.M.
 (2015) Front.
 Genet.
 6:96

 Panel (A) illustrates the DNA double-strand break (DSB) repair pathways within the context of cell cycle regulation.
-Non-homologous end joining (NHEJ) can be performed throughout the cell cycle and is indicated with the red line.
+Non-homologous end joining (NHEJ) can occur throughout the cell cycle and is indicated by the red line.
 Homologous recombination (HR) can only be employed in S/G2 phases of the cell cycle and is indicated in green.

 Pane (B) shows key steps in the HR repair pathway.
 After DSB recognition, 5′–3′ end resection is initiated by the MRN (Mre11, Rad50, Nbs1) complex and CtIP.
 Subsequently, further resection by the Exo1, DNA2, and Sgs1 proteins is conducted to ensure ‘maintained’ resection.
 Then, resected DNA ends are bound by replication protein A (RPA).
-The actual recombination step within HR repair, termed strand exchange, is executed by the recombinase Rad51.
+The actual recombination step in HR repair, termed strand exchange, is carried out by the recombinase Rad51.
 Rad51 replaces RPA to assemble helical nucleoprotein filaments called ‘presynaptic filaments.’
 Other HR components, including BRCA1 and BRCA2, facilitate this process.
-The final step of junction resolution is executed by helicases, including the RecQ helicase-like (BLM) helicase.
+The final step of junction resolution is carried out by helicases, including the RecQ-like (BLM) helicase.

 Error-Prone Bypass and Translesion Synthesis

-If DNA is not repaired before DNA replication, the cell must employ another strategy to replicate the DNA, even in the presence of a DNA lesion.
+If DNA is not repaired before DNA replication, the cell must employ an alternative strategy to replicate it, even in the presence of a DNA lesion.
 This is crucial to prevent causing double-stranded DNA breaks, which can occur when a replisome stalls at the replication fork.
-Under these circumstances, another strategy that cells use to respond to DNA damage is to bypass lesions found during DNA replication and continue with the replicative process.
+Under these circumstances, another strategy cells use to respond to DNA damage is to bypass lesions encountered during DNA replication and continue replication.
 DNA damage bypass can occur through recombination mechanisms or via a novel mechanism known as translesion synthesis.
-Translesion synthesis employs an alternate DNA polymerase that can substitute for a DNA polymerase that has stalled at the replication fork due to DNA damage.
-Specialized DNA polymerases, which are active in regions with DNA damage, have active sites that can accommodate fluctuations in DNA topography, enabling them to bypass lesions and continue the replicative process.
+Translesion synthesis employs an alternative DNA polymerase that can substitute for one that has stalled at the replication fork due to DNA damage.
+Specialized DNA polymerases, which are active in regions of DNA damage, have active sites that accommodate fluctuations in DNA topology, enabling them to bypass lesions and continue replication.

-The evolution of DNA polymerases that can tolerate the presence of distorted DNA lesions and continue the replicative process is evident at all levels of life, from prokaryotic, single-celled organisms to eukaryotic, multicelled organisms, including humans.
+The evolution of DNA polymerases that can tolerate distorted DNA lesions and continue replication is evident at all levels of life, from prokaryotic, single-celled organisms to eukaryotic, multicellular organisms, including humans.
 In fact, within vertebrates, there has been a significant expansion of DNA polymerases that play a role in DNA damage bypass mechanisms, highlighting the importance of these processes in damage tolerance and cell survival, as shown in Table (\PageIndex{3}\) below.

 Table (\PageIndex{3}\): DNA Polymerases involved in Error-Prone Bypass

 During translesion synthesis, the polymerase must insert a dNTP opposite the lesion.
-None of the dNTP bases will likely form stable hydrogen bond interactions with the damaged lesion.
+None of the dNTP bases is likely to form stable hydrogen-bond interactions with the damaged lesion.
 Thus, the nucleotide that causes the least distortion or repulsion will usually be added across from the lesion.
 This can cause transition or transversion mutations to occur at the site of the lesion.
-Alternatively, translesion polymerases can be prone to slippage, which can cause an insertion or deletion mutation in the vicinity of the DNA lesion.
+Alternatively, translesion polymerases are prone to slippage, which can cause an insertion or deletion mutation near the DNA lesion.
 These slippages can lead to frameshift mutations if they occur within gene coding regions.
-Thus, over a lifetime, translesion synthesis in multicellular organisms can lead to the accumulation of mutations within somatic cells, causing the formation of tumors and the development of cancer.
+Thus, over a lifetime, translesion synthesis in multicellular organisms can lead to the accumulation of mutations in somatic cells, causing tumor formation and cancer development.

 Evolution by natural selection is also possible due to random mutations that occur within germ cells.
 Occasionally, germline mutations may lead to a beneficial mutation that enhances an individual's survival within a population.
-If this gene proves to enhance the survival of the population, it will be selected over time within the population and cause the evolution of that species.
+If this gene proves to enhance population survival, it will be selected over time and drive the evolution of that species.
 An example of a beneficial mutation is the case of a population of people that shows resistance to HIV infection.
 Since the first case of infection with human immunodeficiency virus (HIV) was reported in 1981, nearly 40 million people have died from HIV infection, the virus that causes acquired immune deficiency syndrome (AIDS).
-The virus targets helper T cells, which play a crucial role in bridging the innate and adaptive immune responses, infecting and killing cells normally involved in the body’s response to infection.
+The virus targets helper T cells, which play a crucial role in bridging innate and adaptive immune responses, infecting and killing cells that are normally involved in the body’s response to infection.
 There is no cure for HIV infection, but many drugs have been developed to slow or block the progression of the virus.
 Although individuals around the world may be infected, the highest prevalence is among people 15–49 years old in sub-Saharan Africa, where nearly one person in 20 is infected, accounting for more than 70% of the infections worldwide, as shown in Figure (\PageIndex{20}\) below.
 Unfortunately, this is also a part of the world where prevention strategies and drugs to treat the infection are the most lacking.

 It is not clear why people of northern European descent, specifically, carry this mutation.
 Still, its prevalence seems to be highest in northern Europe and steadily decreases in populations as one moves south.
 Research indicates that the mutation has been present since before HIV appeared and may have been selected for in European populations as a result of exposure to the plague or smallpox.
 This mutation may protect individuals from the plague, caused by the bacterium Yersinia pestis, and smallpox, caused by the variola virus, as this receptor may also be involved in the pathogenesis of these diseases.
 The age of this mutation is a matter of debate, but estimates suggest it appeared between 1875 and 225 years ago, and may have been spread from Northern Europe through Viking invasions.